ACCESS(5) ACCESS(5)

 Wget

-wget -O access.example http://exampleconfig.com/static/raw/postfix/rhel8/etc/postfix/access
+wget -O access.example https://exampleconfig.com/static/raw/postfix/rhel8/etc/postfix/access

 cURL

-curl http://exampleconfig.com/static/raw/postfix/rhel8/etc/postfix/access > access.example
+curl https://exampleconfig.com/static/raw/postfix/rhel8/etc/postfix/access > access.example